paulobueno90/Forecasting-Time-Series-with-Prophet/README.md

 - fbprophet

 ## File Descriptions
-There were four data files provided by Arvato for this project.
+There were two datasets in this project: one provided by provided by Arvato for this project.
 As part of the terms and conditions of Arvato, the files cannot be shared in this repository.
 However, they can be described below.

 #### Demographics data

-##### austin.xlsx -  MEI data
+##### austin.xlsx -  MEI data ( weekly data)
-- 891,211 rows
-- 366 features

-##### customers.csv - customers of a mail-order company
-- 191,652 rows
-- 369 features

-##### mailout_train.csv - target individuals of a marketing campaign (train)
-- 42,982 rows
+- 65 rows
-- 367 features
+- 7 features

-##### mailout_test.csv - target individuals of a marketing campaign (test)
+- Feature used: 'Austin-Round Rock-Georgetown, TX'

+##### Data from "data.austintexas.gov" - [Austin Animal Center](http://www.austintexas.gov/content/austin-animal-center)
-- 42,833 rows
+- 131,000 rows
-- 366 features
+- 12 features

 ## Notebooks Description
-These are public notebooks and can be used.
+This is public notebook and can be used.
-- 1-DataExploration_and_Cleaning.ipynb: Notebook data preparations such as cleaning, feature engeneering and handling NaNs
-- 2-Customer Segmentation.ipynb: Notebook initiates with clean data and go to steps of dimensionality reduction and clustering
-- 3-Supervised Model.ipynb: Test models, fit and submission.
-## Python Functions
-- functions.py - File with some functions used in the notebooks.
+- Animal_Shelter.ipynb: Notebook with basic time-series exploration, forecasting with prophet and covid restrictions effects using correlation with ['Mobility and Engagement Index'](https://www.dallasfed.org/research/mei)

 ## Summary
 This challenge was provided by Arvato Financial Solutions for the Udacity Data Science Nanodegree Program.